 Once a child states that his/her age is under 13, they will be unable to register an account with us.
 We do not knowingly collect or store any personally identifiable information from children under 13.
-If parents believe that we have unintentionally collected their children’ personal information, they may request the deletion of the information by contacting us at DPO@blizzard.com.
+However, we may collect technical information required for delivering the service and for the support of our internal operations from all users of our properties.
+If parents believe that we have unintentionally collected their children’ personal information, or otherwise used their children’s personal information for another purpose, they may request the deletion of the information by contacting us at DPO@blizzard.com.

 Note to Parents

 We recognize a special obligation to protect personal information about young children.
-We urge parents to instruct their children to never give out their real names, addresses, or phone numbers, without permission, when online.
-Teenagers under the age of 20 and over the age of 13 should encourage their parents to review this policy and to contact us if they would like to evoke our opt-out policy or to raise any concerns.
-For more information, you may visit our Parental Controls area at https://us.battle.net/account/parental-controls/index.html.
+We urge parents to instruct their children to never give out their real names, addresses, or phone numbers, without parental permission, when online.
+Teenagers under the age of 20 and over the age of 13 should encourage their parents to review this policy and to contact us if they would like to revoke their consent (if they would like to do so) or to raise any concerns.
+For more information, you may visit our Parental Controls page at https://us.battle.net/account/parental-controls/index.html.

 8. What is Real ID?

 Real ID friends can see each other’s real-life name and can see each other’s characters across all Blizzard products and services.
 By participating in Real ID, you will have the option of making your real name visible to your friend’s friends, who will also be able to invite you to become friends.
 The controls for Real ID are located in Battle.net account management.

 When you and a friend mutually agree to become Real ID friends, you will have access to several additional features, including:

 - Real Names for Friends: Your Real ID friends will appear under their real-life names on your friends list, when chatting, communicating in-game, or viewing a character's profile.